-Three categories of priorities and expectations have been identified by the Youth Advisory committee and the RWDB that should be taken into consideration as applicants develop their proposal plan.
+Three categories of priorities and expectations have been identified by the Youth Advisory committee and the LWDB that should be taken into consideration as applicants develop their proposal plan.

-- 1. Priorities for Youth Services in Region 6 include:
+- Priorities for Youth Services include:

-- Preparation of WIOA eligible youth in the region for successful attainment of a high school diploma/high school equivalency, acceptance into a post-secondary education/training program and/or placement into a job providing career advancement opportunities paying a sustainable livable wage resulting in the attainment of annual performance outcomes by the contracted provider.
+- 1. Preparation of WIOA eligible youth in the local area for successful attainment of a high school diploma/high school equivalency, acceptance into a post-secondary education/training program and/or placement into a job providing career advancement opportunities paying a sustainable livable wage resulting in the attainment of annual performance outcomes by the contracted provider.

-- Coordination with existing programs to avoid unnecessary duplication and improve coordination in the delivery of employment and training-related services to the region's youth.
+- 2. Coordination with existing programs to avoid unnecessary duplication and improve coordination in the delivery of employment and training-related services to the area's youth.

-- Ensuring that each youth in the program receives the training in work readiness and life skills to become successful both personally and professionally.
+- 3. Ensuring that each youth in the program receives the training in work readiness and life skills to become successful both personally and professionally.
+The attributes of trustworthiness, respect, responsibility, fairness, caring and citizenship should be emphasized in the programming.

-- 2. Operating under the Workforce Innovation and Opportunity Act (WIOA), the RWDB continues to update strategies for the delivery of youth services in our local area.
+- Operating under the Workforce Innovation and Opportunity Act (WIOA), the LWDB continues to update strategies for the delivery of youth services in our local area.
 The basic mission includes a comprehensive youth service program which:

 - Focuses on a young person's assets;

-- · Communicates high expectations;
+- Communicates high expectations;

-- Provides opportunities for leadership:
+- Provides opportunities for leadership;

 - Expands a young person's understanding of the expectations of the workplace through handson experience;

-- Encourages a sense of personal identity:
+- Encourages a sense of personal identity;

 - Broadens a young person's perspective;

 - Provides them with safe surroundings; and

 - Connects them with caring adults.